TowhidKashem/snapchat-clone/README.md

       <td valign="top">
         <img src="public/github/storybook.png" />
         <p>
-          The app has it's own component library and uses Storybook to showcase it.
+          <strong>Storybook</strong> is used to showcase the app's custom component library.
 You can run Storybook using the command <code>npm run storybook</code>.
         </p>
       </td>
       <td valign="top">
         <img src="public/github/redux-extension.png" />
         <p>
-          The Redux Devtools Extension is implemented in the app, it makes things like viewing the state, state flow and debugging much easier, to use it you need to install the browser extension
+          <strong>Redux Devtools Extension</strong> is implemented in the app, it makes
+          things like viewing the state, state flow and debugging much easier, to use it you need to install the browser extension
           <a